sure-AI/TGSRTC_Productivity/README.md

      OR the same can be done in vscode using the menu to the right side where you see an icon for source control

+## 19. DATA TRANSFORMATION

+### A. Create a folder called 03_data_transformation

+Add the research script.
+HEre I am seleting only the relevant columns and doing one-hot coding and test train split

+### B. Apply modular code

+Update config.yaml - DONE
+Update schema.yaml - ALREADY DONE
+Update params.yaml - NA
+Update the entity - DONE
+Update the configuration manager in src config - DONE (Sets Paths) Update the components - DONE (Does the real validation) Update the pipeline - DONE
+Update the main.py - DONE
+Update the app.py

+### C. Delete artifacts folder and run main.py

+Python main.py

+An artifacts folder should get created and in the data_transformation folder the test.csv and train.csv will get stored

+## 20. Commit changes to github

+    ```console
+    git add .
+    ```

+    ```console
+    git commit -m 'exception, logger, and utils added"
+    ```

+    ```console
+    git push -u origin main
+    ```

+     OR the same can be done in vscode using the menu to the right side where you see an icon for source control